plotly/plotly.github.io/_posts/style_layout/2016-08-12-range-slider-in-plotly-2.md

 steps:
  - title: Getting Started
    sub-steps:
-    - copy: "The interactive range slider allows you to experience your graphs on a whole other level.
+    - copy: "The interactive range slider allows users to select and drilldown into specific areas of the graph.
 It is a great way to display a specific range within your chart, especially for time series plots."
     - copy: "You can check out an example by clicking on 'Open This Data in Chart Studio' on the left-hand side.
 It'll open the plot and data fatured in this tutorial in Chart Studio."

  - title: Add Your Data